Germany sending military planes to Afghanistan for evacuation | DW | 15.08.2021

 The US military also evacuated the acting US ambassador to the Kabul airport, The Associated Press reported.

-Germany completed by the end of June the pull out of its troops deployed in Afghanistan over almost two decades as part of NATO forces.
+At the end of June, Germany completed its pull out of its troops deployed in Afghanistan, ending its part in NATO operations in the country after nearly two decades.

 Its contingent of 150,000 people who were stationed in the country over the years, made it the second biggest contributor of NATO troops there, after the US.